 Call Us for Repiping Services

 Should there ever be a clog, PEX plumbing is easy to take apart to remove the blockage and put back together again.
 Plastic is readily more available and affordable than metal, so should you ever need a replacement part, PEX piping will be cheaper and quicker to get.
 PEX plumbing is more affordable and has more benefits than copper plumbing.
-To get PEX plumbing repairs or installation services, call Lantz's Lakeside Plumbing at (512) 260-7889 today.
+To get PEX plumbing repairs or installation services, call Lantz's Lakeside Plumbing and AC at (512) 260-7889 today.